Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 The saved configuration can then be used to either save and later resume the configuring and importing of a file or to import a different file that should be imported with exactly the same configuration.
 If some sheets have already been loaded, this state is also part of the configuration.

+## Loading from configuration (WIP)

+When you have a configuration saved in an xml file you can use it to load observed data with this configuration.
+Right click on the Observed Data folder and select **Add observed data from configuration...**.
+A file dialog woll open where you can select the xml file where the configuration has been saved.
+Afterwards the usual importer view opens with all the data from the configuration loaded.
+Currently the data file to be loaded is hard-coded to the configuration and the user can only use the configured settings to load this specific file.
+A possible use case would be fe having started a load process for a specific file and then having to interupt it.
+The user can then save what he has already configured and resume the import later.

 ## Confirmation Tab